Multi-Specialty Recruitment Assessment

 Example topic: Cardiovascular

-A 58-year-old man arrives at the emergency department with central chest pain radiating to his left arm and jaw that started 3 hours ago.
-He has a past medical history of hypertension, type 2 diabetes, and hyperlipidaemia.
-On assessment, he appears diaphoretic and mildly distressed.
-His blood pressure is recorded at 160/95 mmHg, his heart rate at 110 bpm, and his respiratory rate at 20 breaths per minute.
-An ECG shows ST-segment elevation in leads II, III, and aVF.
-Which immediate management step is most appropriate?
+A 58-year-old man presents to the emergency department with a 3-hour history of central chest pain radiating to his left arm and jaw.
+He has a history of hypertension, type 2 diabetes, and hyperlipidaemia.
+On examination, he appears diaphoretic and in mild distress.
+His blood pressure is 160/95 mmHg, heart rate is 110 bpm, and respiratory rate is 20 breaths per minute.
+An electrocardiogram (ECG) shows ST-segment elevation in leads II, III, and aVF.
+Which of the following is the most appropriate next step in management?

 InvestigationResult